 What Does P0101 Mean?

 The MAF sensor is mounted in the engine air intake tract for your vehicle, downstream from your air filter.
-It measures the density and volume of the air being pulled into the engine by sampling a portion of the air.
+It measures the air’s density and volume being pulled into the engine by sampling a portion of the air.
 From this data, it extrapolates the conditions in the total air mass.
-Some MAF sensors also have an air temperature circuit, which could also contribute to problems with the air flow.
+Some MAF sensors also have an air temperature circuit, which could also contribute to the air flow problems.

-There are many systems that can be the root cause of this trouble code.
-Your system could have a vacuum leak or other mechanical issue that’s allowing too much air into the engine.
+Many systems can be the root cause of this trouble code.
+Your system could have a vacuum leak or other mechanical issue that allows too much air into the engine.
 It could also be a malfunction of the sensor itself.
 A full diagnosis is the best way to track down and fix the problem.

 What Are The Symptoms Of The P0101 Code?